Koredotcom/NLP-Benchmark/Readme.md

 # INTRODUCTION

-This tool helps for comparing the ML Capability in intent recognition for the platforms Kore.ai, Luis.ai and API.ai.
+This tool helps for comparing the ML Capability in intent recognition for the platforms Kore.ai, Dialogflow (CX)

 # Prerequisites
     - python dev/devel/src  >= 3.5.3 and <= 3.6.3.
 We suggest to use stable 3.5.3 from https://www.python.org/downloads/release/python-353/